raspibolt/raspibolt/raspibolt_55_explorer.md

 ---
 layout: default
-title: BTC RPC Explorer
+title: Block Explorer
-parent: Bonus Section
-nav_order: 25
+nav_order: 55
-has_toc: false
 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD036 MD040 -->
-## Bonus guide: BTC RPC Explorer
+## Block Explorer

-*Difficulty: medium*

-### Introduction

-A good way of improving your privacy and reliance in your own node, is to use its data when you need to check some information in the blockchain like an address balance or transactions information.
+After the RaspiBolt runs your own fully validated node, and maybe even acts as a backend for your hardware wallet with Electrs, the last important puzzle piece to improve privacy and financial sovereignty is your own Block Explorer.
+This lets you query transactions, addresses and blocks of your choice.
+You no longer need to leak information by querying a third-party block explorer that can be used to get your location and cluster addresses.

 [BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer) provides a lightweight and easy to use web interface to accomplish just that.
 It's a database-free, self-hosted Bitcoin block explorer, querying Bitcoin Core and optionally Electrs via RPC.